Red Hen Publications

 We still even have Molly safely out of Hogwarts before the willow was planted, since Bill’s birth in November 1970 (as it seemed) suggested that she would have finished no later than the class of ‘69, which would have been at the start of the summer before the Marauder cohort showed up.

-Which brings me to the February 2007 modification to the Lexicon’s version of the tapestry sketch, in which the dates for Cygnus Black, the 3 sisters’ father, have been adjusted to 1929–1979.
+Which brings me to the February 2007 modification to the Lexicon’s version of the tapestry sketch, in which the dates for Cygnus Black, the 3 sisters’ father, had abruptly been adjusted to 1929–1979.
 Duplicating those of his cousin Orion’s.

 I do not know why the film designers settled on exactly those numbers.
 But I do not consider the films to be canon, in any case.
 Films are effectively authorized and very expensive fanfic.

 The last obvious glitch in the chart is also the most problematic when dealing with the official chronology of the story arc.
-And this one does contradict information that occurs in canon.
+And this one directly contradicts information that occurs in canon.

 The contradiction is that in OotP it is openly stated that Regulus Black’s death was noted as being “some 15 years before” from the vantage point of August, 1995.